 After the initial example, next I wanted to implement the typical REST microservices demo.
 Firstly, there is no documentation, examples or blog posts of using go-micro as a REST client.
 The idea being that REST services should only be a proxy to RPC based services.

-In my arrogance, the readme’s lead me to a package called micro/go-web.
+In my arrogance, the readme’s lead me to a package called micro/go-web (now defunct).
 It advertises itself as “a wrapper around registration, heartbeating and initialization of the go-micro client”, which I mistakenly took to mean that I should replace the core

 web.NewService.
 I was confused why there was a duplication of code in these packages, there was no flags option nor no